SandroMiccoli/Mimica/MimicaDisplay/README.md

 ## Communication between sketches

-Each sketch will communicate with each other using MIDI.
+Each sketch will communicate with each other using OSC.